-- Family deductibles and out-of-pocket maximums are two (2) times the individual deductible and out-of-pocket maximum amounts. - Out-of pocket annual maximums shall not include any deductibles.
+^{} Family deductibles and out-of-pocket maximums are two (2) times the individual deductible and out-of-pocket maximum amounts.

-In-network and out-of-network deductibles shall accumulate separately.
+In-network and out-of-network deductibles and out-of-pocket maximums shall accumulate separately.
 Deductibles paid for services rendered during the last three months of a calendar year shall apply toward the next calendar year.
 There shall be no deductible for the select in-network option.

 - 2. In-network co-insurance shall be 80 percent and out-of-network co-insurance shall be 60 percent of the in-network fee schedule. - 3.
-The Exclusive Provider Organization Plans shall require a \$15 co-payment for each Primary Care Physician visit. - 4.
-A prescription plan shall be provided at a \$10 charge for generic drugs for a 30-day supply and a \$20 charge for formulary drugs for a 30-day supply, and a \$40 charge for non-formulary drugs for a 30-day supply at participating network pharmacies.
+The Exclusive Provider Organization Plan shall require a \$15 co-payment for each Primary Care Physician visit. - 4.
+A prescription plan shall be provided at a \$10 charge for generic drugs for a 30-day supply and a \$20 charge for formulary drugs for a 30-day supply, and a \$50 charge for non-formulary drugs for a 30-day supply at participating network pharmacies.
+Maintenance medications must be purchased according to the plan document or two times the regular co-pay for a 30-day supply will be charged.
 Employees using out-of-network pharmacies for prescription drugs will pay the co-pay plus the difference in cost between out-of-network and network cost to the plan.